-Effects of 2019’s Social Protests on Health Services Utilization in Santiago, Chile
+Effects of 2019’s Social Protests on Emergency Health Services Utilization and Patients’ Severity in Santiago, Chile

 Abstract

-On October 18th, 2019, protestors gathered across Chile to call for equality and demand a new constitution.
-The government responded by declaring a state of emergency and deploying the Chilean police, who utilized anti-riot shotguns and tear gas for crowd control.
-Despite the notorious impact of social protests on peoples’ lives, there is little scientific evidence of their broader health effects, and most of what we know comes from non-scientific media coverage.
-This project aimed to quantify the effects of the October 2019 Chilean protests on patient utilization of health system services using emergency consultation data in the Santiago metropolitan region.
-Public data was pulled from the Chilean Ministry of Health and refined to isolate cases from age 15-64 within 1 and 3 kilometers of the protest focal point.
+On October 18th, 2019, protestors gathered across Chile to call for social equality.
+The government responded by declaring a state of emergency and deploying the Chilean army and police, who utilized anti-riot shotguns and tear gas for crowd control.
+Despite the notorious impact of social protests on peoples’ lives, there is little scientific evidence of their broader health effects.
+This study aims to quantify the effects of the October 2019 Chilean protests on emergency health system services utilization and inpatient admission rates using ED public data.

+The next should be edited with the new methods and results

+Public data was pulled from the Chilean Ministry of Health and refined to isolate cases from age 15-64 within 3 kilometers of the protest focal point.
 A negative binomial model was fitted from 2015–2018 to forecast what would have happened in the absence of October’s social protests regarding trauma and respiratory cases.
 Predictions were compared to actual cases using t-tests and Mann-Whitney tests.
 Although increases in all trauma and respiratory cases were hypothesized, preliminary results varied.
 After October 18, trauma consultations within 1km were 19.7% lower than predicted while hospitalizations were 30.5% higher.
 Respiratory consultations and hospitalizations were not significantly different.
 Within 3km, trauma hospitalizations were 32.3% higher than predicted, respiratory consultations were 21.5% lower, and respiratory hospitalizations were 55.9% higher.
 Trauma consultations were not significantly different.
 The results demonstrate that shifts in patient utilization of emergency services occurred in response to widespread social protests, with consultations generally lower than predicted and hospitalizations higher than predicted.
 This study suggests there was a reduction in emergency services utilization and an increase in the severity of cases that actually presented to health services following the onset of the October 2019 Chilean protests.

 Introduction